0xPolygonMiden/miden-node/rpc/README.md

-# RPC
+# Miden node RPC

-**RPC** is an externally-facing component through which clients can interact with the node.
-It receives client requests (e.g., to synchronize with the latest state of the chain, or to submit transactions), performs basic validation, and forwards the requests to the appropriate internal components.
+The **RPC** is an externally-facing component through which clients can interact with the node.
+It receives client requests (e.g., to synchronize with the latest state of the chain, or to submit transactions), performs basic validation, and forwards the requests to the appropriate components.
 **RPC** is one of components of the [Miden node](..).

 ## Architecture

-The Miden node is still under heavy development and current architecture is subject of change.
-This topic will be filled later.
+`TODO`

 ## Usage

-### Installing RPC
+### Installing the RPC

-RPC can be installed and run as a part of [Miden node](../README.md#installing-the-node).
+The RPC can be installed and run as part of [Miden node](../README.md#installing-the-node).
-But if you intend on running RPC as a separated process, you need to install and run it separately:
+But if you intend on running the RPC as a separate process, you will need to install and run it as follows:

 ```sh
 # Installs `miden-node-rpc` executable
 cargo install --path rpc
 ```

+### Running the RPC

-To run the RPC you'll need to provide a configuration file.
+To run the RPC you will need to provide a configuration file.
 We have an example config file in [rpc-example.toml](rpc-example.toml).

 Then, to run an RPC: